guiklink/portfolio/_projects/3-Twig.md

 ### 2.3: Add the Foot Rigid Body
 By default the Ragdoll wizard does not add a [rigid body](http://docs.unity3d.com/Manual/class-Rigidbody.html) for the foot.
 In my implementation of Twig the forces that move the leg are added in the foot, the upper leg controller's only function is to lock undesired rotations so the character does not move in undesired ways.
 Therefore, I added a rigid body for the each foot and attached it to its respective leg through a [Character Joint](http://docs.unity3d.com/Manual/class-CharacterJoint.html).

-## Step 3: Making the Ragdoll Stand
+## Making the Ragdoll Stand
-Making the ragdoll stand was perhaps the most important step, since it needs to stand stable enough so it does not make the walking GAIT weird and too hard to implement.
-For this purpose a PID controller calculates the force necessary to maintain the body in a reference point.
-This controller is added in both the hips and head of the doll and maintains the center of mass of the respective body in a 3D reference (X, Y, Z) where Y is the height from the floor and X and Z is the midpoint of the feet in the XZ-plane (see the figure below).
+Before being able to walk the ragdoll needs to be able to stand.
+This was perhaps the most important step, since it needs to stand stable and general enough so it do not complicate the implementation of other movements.
+For standing, PID controller applies force both in the hips and head, in order to maintain the center of mass of the body alligned according to a computated reference point.

+### Computing the Reference Point {#index-ignore}
 ![Mid Point](https://github.com/guiklink/portfolio/blob/gh-pages/public/images/twig/midpoint.png?raw=true)

-One of the advantages of this implementation is that the ragdoll can easily crouch by reducing the referential value of Y. This controller was implemented in the script *StandSwat*.
+The figure above exmplifies how the reference point for the hips is calculated.
+Having a 3D coordinates dictaded by the world-frame at the top right, Y is an arbitrary heigh from the floor and X and Z is the mid-point between the feet.
+There are two big advantages of calculating the reference point this way.
+First, by simply decreasing the value of Y you can easily make the ragdoll crouch, or by increasing and decreasing in a sequence you can make the ragdoll jump.
+Second, since X and Z is always updated as the mid-point of the feet, when one of the foot moves forward the mid-point will also move forward (the value of Z changes), thus the force that makes the upper body moves when walking will be automatically generated by the PID trying to allign to the new reference.

+### PID Gains {#index-ignore}
-Configuring the gains of the controller was challenging, as I said before getting a stable position was crucial for the walking, after I got a raw tuning of the proportional gain, I tunned the other PID constants by throwing different weights on my ragdoll and looking at its response, as shown in the video bellow.
+Configuring the gains of the controller was challenging, as I said before getting a stable position was crucial for the walking.
+Too big gains makes the ragdoll to move unrealistic fast or keep contantly shaking, while to small gains would not be enought to rise the doll in a appropriate standing pose.
+After I got a raw tuning of the proportional gain, I tunned the other PID constants by throwing different weights on my ragdoll and looking at its response, as shown in the video bellow.

 <iframe src="https://player.vimeo.com/video/137815980" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/137815980">Testing PID gains</a> from <a href="https://vimeo.com/user43396191">Guilherme Klink</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-In the video the constants are almost tuned still with some damping and integral needing to be added.
-In addition to standing, the script *StandSwat* is also responsible for rotating the body according to the referential given by the state machine.

-## Step 4: The State Machine
+## The State Machine for walking
-The main difference of my approach of Twig in comparison to the one proposed by Professor Horswill is the use of a state machine to coordinate each actuator in the characters body.
-The most challenging part of this project and the main cause of bugs and misbehavior, is the fact that so many controllers works simultaneously to keep the GAIT compliant.
-In my opinion, using a state machine to manage when each part body will move and rotate makes implementing and debugging much easier.
+The ragdoll has over fifteen rigid bodies and more than double number of joints, keep tracking of what it of this parts will be doing during a walking is not an ordinary task, many bugs were conceived by actuators or scripts not synchronized appropriately.
+Moreover, in the future my ragdoll will have more gaits other than walking (e.g. running, kicking, seating).
+To manage how all body parts are actuated, which movement will be performed and facilitate debugging I used a state machine script, perhaps the biggest difference of my approach of Twig in comparison to the one original work from Professor Horswill.

 The diagram below shows the schematic of the state transition: